-The Kitsap County Department of Human Services (KCDHS) is requesting Continuation Grant Proposals for moneys collected under RCW 82.14.460.
-Continuation Grant Proposals are proposals from current grantees whose projects were funded during the 2021 Grant Cycle to request one additional budget period of funding for a project period that would otherwise expire.
+The Kitsap County Department of Human Services (KCDHS) is requesting New Grant Proposals for moneys collected under RCW 82.14.460.
+New Grant Proposals are proposals from organizations which have not been funded during the previous funding year (2022) using the TST.
 Proposals "must be used solely for the purpose of providing for the operation or delivery of chemical dependency or mental health treatment programs and services and for the operation or delivery of therapeutic court programs and services.
 Programs and services includes, but is not limited to, treatment services, case management, transportation, and housing that are a component of a coordinated chemical dependency or mental health treatment program or service."

-Approximately \$7,000,000 will be awarded for projects or program services delivered between January 1, 2022 and December 31, 2022.
-Proposal Deadline: August 5, 2021 at 3:00 p.m.
+Approximately \$7,000,000 will be awarded for projects or program services delivered between January 1, 2023 and December 31, 2023.
+Proposal Deadline: August 4, 2022 at 3:00 p.m.

-Eligibility Requirements: All Continuation Grant Applicants must attend a Mandatory Continuation Grant Proposer's Conference and submit a letter of intent online via Survey Monkey Apply to be eligible to apply for the 2022 TST funding.
-Access to the "Continuation Grant Proposal Letter of Intent" will be made available to those in attendance.
-The Mandatory Continuation Grant Proposers Conference will be a Zoom Webinar held on June 16, 2021, 1:00 p.m. - 3:00 p.m.
-Registration is required at: https://us02web.zoom.us/webinar/register/WN 9f1LHrO4TLS6b7tFdRN2UQ.
+Eligibility Requirements: All New Grant Applicants must attend a Mandatory New Grant Proposer's Conference and submit a letter of intent online via Survey Monkey Apply to be eligible to apply for the 2023 TST funding.
+Access to the "New Grant Proposal Letter of Intent" will be made available to those in attendance.
+The Mandatory New Grant Proposers Conference will be a Zoom Webinar held on June 15, 2022, 10:00 a.m. - 12:00 p.m.
+Registration is required at: https://us02web.zoom.us/webinar/register/WN\q36VgSRgTKu-dbhOn50W0g.
+After registering, you will receive a confirmation email containing information about joining the webinar.

-The "Continuation Grant Proposal Letter of Intent" is due June 28, 2021 at 3:00 p.m.
+The "New Grant Proposal Letter of Intent" is due June 30, 2022 at 3:00 p.m.